Solar power system cost based on your location, roof, power usage, and current local offers.

 $12,716 after claiming the 26% federal solar tax credit now available.

-This is lower than the average price of residential solar power systems
+This is higher than the average price of residential solar power systems

 Solar panel installation cost in NY by system size in 2022